 The essays in this collection locate design at the center of a series of interrelated planetary crises, from climate change, nuclear war, and racial and geopolitical violence to education, computational culture, and the loss of the commons.
 In doing so, the essays propose a range of needed interventions in order to transform design itself and its role within the shifting realities of a planetary crisis.
 It challenges the widely popular view that design can contribute to solving world problems by exposing how this attitude only intensifies the problems we currently face.
-In this way, the essays critique the dominant modes of framing the meaning and scope of design as a largely Anglo-European "problem-solving" practice.
-By drawing on post-development theory, decolonial theory, black studies, continental philosophy, science and technology studies and more, the contributions envision a critical and speculative practice that problematizes both its engagement with planet and itself.
+In this way, the essays critique the dominant modes of framing the meaning and scope of design as a largely Anglo-European 'problem-solving' practice.
+By drawing on post-development theory, decolonial theory, black studies, continental philosophy, science and technology studies, and more, the contributions envision a critical and speculative practice that problematises both its engagement with planet and itself.

-The essays in this collection will appeal to design theorists and practitioners alike, but also to scholars and students generally concerned with how the past and future of design is implicated in the unfolding complexity of ecological devastation, racial and political violence, coloniality, technological futures, and the brutality of modern western culture generally.
+The essays in this collection will appeal to design theorists and practitioners alike, but also to scholars and students generally concerned with how the past and future of design is implicated in the unfolding complexity of ecological devastation, racial and political violence, coloniality, technological futures, and the brutality of modern Western culture generally.

 Table of Contents

 Editor’s Introduction: "Design In Crisis, Introducing a Problematic"

 PART ONE INTRODUCTION— "Postdevelopment, Decoloniality and Plural Futures"

 1. Arturo Escobar – "Designing as a Future Praxis for the Healing of the Web of Life"

 2. Cameron Tonkinwise – "Sacrifices That Do Not Work in Crisis

 3. Alfredo Gutiérrez – "When Design Goes South: From Decoloniality, Through Declassification to Dessobons"